NellowTCS/HTMLRunner/README.md

 Visit the live version at: [https://nellowtcs.github.io/HTMLRunner/](https://nellowtcs.github.io/HTMLRunner/)

 ### Single File
-Due to the Webpack build being rather large, I recommend using the website, but you do you :D.
+Due to the Webpack build being rather large, I recommend using the website, but you do you :D. </br>
-Formatting isn't working in the Web Version currently.
+However, formatting your code isn't working in the Web Version currently.

 ### Local Installation